-Drooping eyelids is a problem that occurs with age or due to a poor lifestyle so you appear to have a sad, tired and older looking face.
+Drooping eyelids are a problem that occurs with age or due to a poor lifestyle so you appear to have a sad, tired, and older looking face.
 Fortunately, some cosmetic surgery techniques can help you get rid of them.

 Droopy eyelids: what is it?

 The skin around the eye area is thin and particularly supple.
 The eye contour area, especially the eyelids, is the area most affected by aging.
 Similarly, the muscle that controls blinking (the levator muscle) is the most stressed in the human body so consequently, over time, a ptosis or palpebral ptosis appears.
 The eyelids start to droop and the eyes become dull and tired.
 Drooping eyelids are when the upper eyelids start to sag and cause excess skin to form in a fold.

 This condition generally affects both eyelids.
 Nevertheless, it sometimes happens that it only occurs on one side, affecting only one of the eyelids.

 Therefore, when you have a droopy eyelid, you may experience some discomfort in the eye or even a reduction in your field of vision.